xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     }
 }
 ```
 Command handler has a ship repository passed into a constructor as it will be needed to save the new ship into a database.
-It's derived from [`BaseCommandHandler`](https://github.com/xhafan/coreddd/blob/master/src/CoreDdd/Commands/BaseCommandHandler.cs), but instead of inheritance you could just implement [`ICommandHandler`](https://github.com/xhafan/coreddd/blob/master/src/CoreDdd/Commands/ICommandHandler.cs).
+It's derived from [`BaseCommandHandler`](https://github.com/xhafan/coreddd/blob/master/src/CoreDdd/Commands/BaseCommandHandler.cs), but instead of inheritance you could just implement [`ICommandHandler`](https://github.com/xhafan/coreddd/blob/master/src/CoreDdd/Commands/ICommandHandler.cs) (`BaseCommandHandler` adds some helper code for convenience).
 Following the TDD, let's add a command handler test first:
 ```c#
 [TestFixture]
 public class when_creating_new_ship